takos22/aiocodingame/docs/api.rst

 API Reference
 ===============

-The following section outlines the API of codingame.
+The following section outlines the API of aiocodingame.

 Version Related Info
 ----------------------